-polynomial ($\Gamma = \log(degree)$).
+Our new kernel function is composed of $(\Gamma + 1)$ multiplications and one constant addition, while $\Gamma$ is very small compared to the degree of the kernel polynomial ( $\Gamma = \log(degree)$ ).
 Thus, our new kernel function is very HE-friendly.
-At the same time, it is non-negative and strictly decreasing, so it satisfies the core conditions of a kernel function for mean-shift algorithm.
-Moreover, its rapid decreasing property provides a high performance for mean-shift algorithm.
-The performance of our new kernel function is experimentally proved under various datasets (See Section 4).
-In an unencrypted state, the mean-shift clustering with our kernel function shows almost same performance with that with the Gaussian kernel function on same datasets described in Section 4.1.
+At the same time, since it is non-negative and strictly decreasing, it is proper kernel function for mean-shift algorithm.
+Moreover, its rapid decreasing property provides high performance for mean-shift.
+The performance of our new kernel function is experimentally proved to be sufficiently nice under various datasets (See Section 4).